 How is everyone around you?

-Is there a particular person, thing or scenery that your thankful for?
+Is there a particular person, thing or scenery that you’re thankful for?

-Even if it gives you hope and relief for a single moment, the impact will be much greater in the grand scheme of your emotions.
+Even if it gives you hope and relief for a single moment, the impact will be much greater than you think.

 Meditating takes all the amazing benefits of focusing our attention on gratitude, self-compassion and self-inquiry, and puts them altogether in one form.